Karasukaigan/RTAction/README.md

 ## How It Works

-1. Retrieve audio data using `AudioContext + MediaElementSource`
+1. Retrieve audio data using `AudioContext + MediaElementSource`.

-2. Extract waveform data using `AnalyserNode` and compute RMS
+2. Extract waveform data using `AnalyserNode` and compute RMS.

-3. Process the RMS value and linearly map it to the range **0–9999**
+3. Process the RMS value and linearly map it to the range **0–9999**.

-4. Send commands to the serial device at fixed intervals via the Web Serial API
+4. Send commands to the serial device at fixed intervals via the Web Serial API.

 ## License